jamielinux/ansible-discourse/README.rst

 ===============

 * I cannot provide any guarantees.
-If you need guaranteed uptime but aren’t an experienced system administrator, consider purchasing `premium support from Discourse.org`_.
+If you need guaranteed uptime but aren’t an experienced system administrator, consider purchasing premium support from Discourse.org.

 * In some cases, `external package repositories are used
   <docs/README.operating-system-support.rst>`_.

-.. _premium support from Discourse.org: https://payments.discourse.org/buy/

 Quickstart
 ==========